Skip to main content

 Who pays for the likes of a poorly researched outdoor plaque which has appeared on the estate - proclaiming the glories of the 'King's Hedges Landscape in Roman Times' - and the Roman villa unearthed on the site of King's Hedges School?
 Once more, the area was not King's Hedges - it was the Arbury/Harborough Meadows and Furlongs near Arbury Camp, and neither King's Hedges School or the Roman villa have anything to do with the historic King's Hedges acres.

-Historic references should be historic, not based on modern school names, Council planners' whims, 1970s road extensions and Council electoral wards - otherwise they are simply misinformation.
+Historic references should be historic, not based on modern school names (and we cherish King's Hedges School, by the way, but it doesn't take a brain surgeon to see it's not in the historic King's Hedges acres), Council planners' whims, 1970s road extensions and Council electoral wards - otherwise they are simply misinformation.
 Look on the maps.
 Where was the historic King's Hedges?
 Where was its 'landscape'?

 'Cambridge Evening News', 1969: the Roman villa and much earlier finds in a North Arbury barley field.
 The road on the site of the villa is named Northfield Avenue as a result.